 7:00 pm 12-hour event ends; award ceremony

 The aid station will be located at the Picnic Shelter.
 You will pass it every 1.35 miles.
 Our aid crew will be there for the entire 12 hours with a variety of food and drinks, cheering you on and offering any support we can.
-Near the Picnic Shelter there are plenty of uncovered picnic tables where you can set up your own aid.
-Pizza will arrive in the late afternoon!
-Restrooms and/or portable toilets will be available nearby.
+Near the Picnic Shelter there are plenty of spots where you can set up your own aid.
+Pizza will arrive around noon and 4:00 p.m.
+Restrooms and portable toilets will be available nearby.

 - The distance after last FULL lap completed at the 6 or 12 hour mark will be the official finish distance.
 There will be no credit for partial laps.

 - Relay teams consist of 3 people.

-- Relay teams may take turns in whatever order they wish to create a “total team distance.”
-This year, 12-Hour Team members must carry a lightweight baton with timing chip to facilitate accurate counting of the team distance.
+- Relay teams may take turns in whatever order they wish to create a total team distance.
+Team members must carry a lightweight baton with timing chip to facilitate accurate counting of the team distance.
 They may only hand off the baton at the Timing Station.

 - Runners may only switch between the 12-Hour and 6-Hour events using Ultrasignup.com prior to the registration deadline on October 1.
 No switching of events will be allowed on race day.

 - Please notify event staff if you abandon the race prior to the finish time.

-- All runners must wear a bib number visibly at all times.
+- All runners in the individual competition must wear a bib number visibly at all times.
 Individuals will wear a chip bib; team members will wear a non-chip bib.